clairedavid/ml_in_hep/intro.md

 Practical examples are taken in the context of experimental particle physics, highlighting the techniques currently used in that field.

-The lectures are followed by hands-on tutorials to solididy the understanding and help students gain valuable programming skills.
+The lectures are followed by hands-on tutorials to solidify the understanding and help students gain valuable programming skills.

 ```{warning} The course website is currently under construction.